tuoitrevohoc/WannaChain/README.md

 # WannaChain
 A simple implementation of a block chain network.

-## Introduction: 5 minute into blockchain by code.
+## Introduction: 5 minutes into blockchain by code.

 ### 1. Block Chain
 - A list of distributed chain of blocks accross a p2p/distributed network.